 11. Who will assemble the display: show labor or your own team?
 We have great solutions for both scenarios.

-12. Do you have any images of design elements you like?
+12. Do you have any images of the design elements you like?
 Even if these “inspiration images” are not trade show related, they are very helpful.
 For example, architectural elements, finishes, colors, natural elements, retail environments, etc.

 13. Design Due Date?
 Typically, designs are completed within a few business days.
 However, every project and every client has their own timeline.
-We do our best to accommodate requested timelines.
+We do our best to accommodate the requested timelines.

 14. Show Opening Date?
 So very important!
 Creating the design and them building it depends on the time frame.
-Designers can make material selections which will go a long way toward meeting a three-week vs. a three-month window.
+Designers can make material selections that will go a long way toward meeting a three-week vs. a three-month window.

 15. Are there any descriptive words you use to describe your company?
 What do you want visitors to your booth to “feel” about your company?
 From “opulent” to “bad-ass,” we have heard some interesting descriptors, and this gives the designer the insight to craft a personalized, experiential space.